nickthetj/Cheap-Thrills-Good-Money/README.md

 Eliminate Films before 1990:

 - Looking at our year values, we determined that many of the films before 1990 acted as outliers in our analysis.
-Ultimately, we determined that our stakeholders are seeking analysis on more current trends in the film indusry, so we eliminated the films from before 1990 from our dataset.
+Ultimately, we determined that our stakeholders are seeking analysis on more current trends in the film industry, so we eliminated the films from before 1990 from our dataset.

 #### 2. Exploring Categorization Options for Films and Merging our Datasets.
 Within the IMDb dataset, we identified the 'genres' column contained in the 'movie_basics' table and the names of all the directors associated with each film in the 'directors column, which we will integrate later.

 We first connected to the 'movie_basics' table and applied our data cleaning functions to standardize the 'genres' column like we did before for The Numbers dataset.
 Then we reconfigured the dataset as a pandas DataFrame, allowing us to more easily manipulate and merge the data with our exisiting dataset.
-Column headers were changed in order to match our exisiting dataset's headers, allowing us to join our datasets on this shared header appropriately.
+Column headers were changed in order to match our existing dataset's headers, allowing us to join our datasets on this shared header appropriately.

 The IMDb data contains many more movies than we have financial information for in The Numbers dataset.
 We determined that we would only analyze films with sufficient financial data.

-Because the 'Genres' column cateroizes some of the films in multiple genres and also contains null values, further data cleaning was required.
+Because the 'Genres' column categorizes some of the films in multiple genres and also contains null values, further data cleaning was required.

 - We determined that a film falling into multiple genres needs to be counted for each respective genre that it belongs to, as the film can be duplicated along the genre categorization, without duplicating any of the financial metrics.
 This is because we do not combine genres via addition or any other equation throughout the rest of our analysis.